 Buyers are running eight tabs.
 They’ve already read three of your blog posts before your SDR sent the first LinkedIn request.
 They watched a competitor’s demo during a commute.
 They had an internal conversation about the problem you solved – one you weren’t invited to.

-The buying journey is non-linear.
+The buying journey is non-linear, a reality often overlooked when companies chase SaaS product-market fit in isolation.
 It has always been non-linear.
 The industry just didn’t have the data to prove it yet.

 What’s changed is this: the buyer is in multiple stages at once.
 Awareness, consideration, and late-stage evaluation are happening simultaneously.
 And the moment you force them into one lane – content or sales – you lose them in the ones you abandoned.